 Your New Concise Intent:

-I AM balancing my work and family life because God is bringing solutions toward me to ensure stable financial abundance with plenty of quality time for my family.
+I AM balancing my work and family life because the Divine is bringing solutions toward me to ensure stable financial abundance with plenty of quality time for my family.

 The rewritten intent you create today will be used for the rest of the 21 days of this challenge.